ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/delete-profile.md

     The accounts themselves, along with any assets they contain, remain on the blockchain.
     If the <key pair:|private keys> to those accounts have been copied elsewhere, the assets can still be accessed from another device or wallet.

-If you just want to switch to a different profile, you don’t need to delete the current one.
+If you only want to switch to a different profile, you do not need to delete the current one.
 The wallet supports multiple profiles.
-You can simply log out and log into, or create, another profile.
+You can simply log out and log into another profile, or create a new one.

 ## Prerequisites

 * Make sure you have installed the Symbol Desktop Wallet.
-If you haven’t done that yet, see the [Installing the Wallet](./install.md) guide.
+If you have not done that yet, see the [Installing the Wallet](./install.md) guide.

 * If you want to keep access to the accounts from the profile you are deleting, [export the profile](./export-profile.md) first and store the backup in a safe location.